hansec/ide-fortran/README.md

 * Hover
 * Diagnostics (fortls v0.3.0+)

 See [FORTRAN Language Server](https://github.com/hansec/fortran-language-server) for examples and more details.
+There is also a [companion package](https://marketplace.visualstudio.com/items?itemName=hansec.fortran-ls) for [Visual Studio Code](https://code.visualstudio.com/).

 **Note:** If you are already using the [autocomplete-fortran](https://atom.io/packages/autocomplete-fortran) package disable it or you will see multiple copies of suggestions in auto completion.